axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 live into each successor block or otherwise insert reloads, i.e. instructions that move the variable from the stack into a register.

-Furthermore the paper gives a heuristic algorithm for coalescing copies.
+Furthermore, the paper gives a heuristic algorithm for coalescing copies.
-Coalescing, the act of ensuring the source and destination of a copy instruction be allocated in the same register, making the copy superfluous, has been omitted from this summary for the sake of brevity.
+Coalescing, the act of ensuring the source and destination of a copy instruction are allocated in the same register, making the copy superfluous, has been omitted from this summary for the sake of brevity.
 Read the paper if interested.

-The later paper Pereira and Palsberg[^pereira05] solves some of the shortcomings of this paper related to real world uses.
+The later paper Pereira and Palsberg[^pereira05] solves some of the shortcomings of this paper related to real-world uses.
 One such shortcoming is pre-coloring of the graph:
 E.g. the AMD64 DIV instruction always outputs into the RAX and RDX registers, use two of those and one of the respective destination variables